Cov-ComSec/Cov-ComSec.github.io/content/about/index.md

 ## Committee

-As a society we are fairly open, and will allow anyone to run sessions - as we are all good at different areas.
+As a society we are fairly open and will allow anyone to run sessions - as we are all good at different areas.
 However, to ensure that the club runs smoothly, it is led by the following people:

 - Jack Orcherton
 - Martin Schon